btrettel/blastersim/to-do.md

 - v0.1.0
     - `check_sys`
-        - Total energy and mass are within a tolerance.
+        - test each `status%rc` code for `check_sys`
         - Derivatives of total mass and energy should be effectively zero.
         - All state variables don't exceed certain amounts.
             - Also check derivatives in stability checks.
         - `x` > 0
-        - Try "Lipschitz constant estimate" suggested by Gemini.
-        - Message for check_sys error: `CRITICAL_ERROR_MESSAGE = "Please report this input file to the GitHub. https://github.com/btrettel/blastersim/issues"`
+        - critical pressure check for ideal gases
     - `write_csv_row`
-        - Calculate flow rates for the current time step in there.
-Alternatively use `m_dot_eff = delta_m/dt` so that the outputs appear to satisfy conservation?
-Backing out `h_dot_eff` like that would be difficult due to the work term so perhaps don't bother with that approach.
+        - Make methods to get gas kinetic energy and internal energy, use in CSV output
+            - Test cases for temperature and internal energy with non-zero gas velocity.
+        - Print internal energy and gas kinetic energy in CSV output
         - Write each component of energy and total energy so that someone can create their own energy balance plots.
     - Order-of-accuracy test for single control volume
         - adiabatic test without atmospheric pressure and friction